December 20, 1999

 * * *

 The scene is set up like a talk show, with the shooters seated on a couch and recliner in Right’s basement family room.
 They give the date — which, assuming it’s accurate, places the filming less than five weeks before their attack — and make the purpose of their message clear: they want full credit for everything they are going to do.
-Furthermore, that it was just the two of them who earned it, not the prom date or the work friend who had unwittingly provided them with guns.
+Furthermore, the wanted it known that it was just the two of them who earned it, not the prom date or the work friend who had unwittingly provided them with their guns.
 “We used them.
 They had no clue… don’t blame them.
 And don’t fucking arrest them,” they tell the police, in between sips of whiskey and mouthfuls of candy.
 “Don’t arrest anyone, because they didn’t have a fucking clue.
 If it hadn’t been them, it would’ve been someone else over twenty-one.”

 They leave no doubt that bullying and revenge were factors.
 Left says he’s felt hated in school ever since the “stuck up kids” at his daycare, and he hated them right back.
 “Being shy didn’t help.
 I’m going to kill you all.
 You’ve been giving us shit for years.”